nmsadoques17/javascript-katas/README.md

 # javascript-katas
 Exercises for learning to code

-1-Ice Cream Katas
+1-Rock Paper Scissors
-1.1 - Conditionals with Prompt
+1.1 - Cheater
-1.2 - While Loop
+1.2 - Recode using a switch command
-1.3 - For Loop
+1.3 - Record using a function with a switch
-1.4 - For Loop with Array
+1.4 - Fair Play Array
+1.5 - With Retake